wordplate/wordplate.github.io/docs/upgrade.md

 1. The `base_path` and `template_slug` functions have been removed.

-1. Run `composer update` in the root of your project and your application should be up and running again!
+1. Run `composer update` in the root of your project and your app should be up and running!

 ## Upgrade from 6 to 7